This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Aspen Cabin

 We’d never stayed in a Forest Service cabin before, so we didn’t have any expectations.
-We found the cabin to be very rustic (ie dirty.
+We found the cabin to be very rustic (i.e. Dirty.
 Really dirty.)
 I made good use of the provided broom, though, and soon had it in reasonable order.

 Pack in, Pack out

-Aspen Cabin has no amenties, including water, so pack well and be prepared.
-There is a campground with a water pump just a mile or so down the road, and it was easy to fill up daily there.
+Aspen Cabin has no amenities, including water, so pack well and be prepared.
+There is a campground with a water pump just a mile or so down the road, it was easy to fill up daily there.
 There’s an outhouse out back, but the Forest Service doesn’t provide toilet paper, so take your own!
 There’s also no trash service, so take garbage bags and be prepared to pack it back to Lakeview.
 We ended up throwing ours away in a roadside rest stop outside Lakeview.

 Things to Do Nearby